stephengold/Minie/README.md

 From January to November 2018, Minie was a sub-project of [the Jme3-utilities Project][utilities].

-Since November 2018, Minie has been a separate project at [GitHub][minie].
+Since November 2018, Minie has been a separate project, hosted at [GitHub][minie].

 [Jump to table of contents](#toc)